hpwarren/rowing2021-2022/README.md

 The training goal for this year is 3x2k/2m at 300 watts (1:45.3/7:01.2).
 A stretch goal!
 The plan is work my way up from 210 watts with LOTS of volume.

 Not sure what the CRASH-B target is yet.
+340 watts?
+This would be 1:41/6:44.

 ##### Week 3: 220 Watts (9 2k's)